 - Therapeutic Foster Care

 These services provide care coordination to youth and adults with chronic medical conditions to get the care they need to improve their health and supports.
 Additionally, these services provide service coordination for adults that are Nursing Home-eligible or have traumatic brain injuries.
-Pathways, Inc. also provides contracted services with the Steuben Department of Social Services, Steuben County Community Mental Health Services for adults and children, Chemung County Safe Zones, Chemung County Department of Social Services for Parent Advocacy, and Steuben County Public Health, and Monroe County Skill Building.
+Pathways, Inc. also provides contracted services with the Steuben Department of Social Services, Steuben County Community Mental Health Services for adults and children, Chemung County Safe Zones, Chemung County Skill Building, Steuben County Public Health, and Monroe County Skill Building.

 Adult Care Management